-1.1.3 RealView Debugger
+1.1.4 RealView Debugger

-RealView Debugger together with a supported debug target (see Target vehicle support on page 1-16), enables you to debug your application programs and have complete control over the flow of the program execution so that you can quickly isolate and correct errors.
+RealView Debugger together with a supported debug target (see Target Access support on page 1-16), enables you to debug your application programs and have complete control over the flow of the program execution so that you can quickly isolate and correct errors.

-If you are using RealView Debugger on Sun Solaris or Red Hat Linux, see the appendix that describes RealView Debugger on Sun Solaris and Red Hat Linux in the RealView Debugger User Guide for information specific to these operating systems.
+For information specific to using RealView Debugger on Sun Solaris or Red Hat Linux see the appendix that describes RealView Debugger on Sun Solaris and Red Hat Linux.
+You can find this appendix in the RealView Debugger User Guide.